Aurora 1/32 B-25J

-It is to be noted that there were myriads of different arrangements for the interior of the nose compartment with thousands little variations.
+It is to be noted that there were a myriad different arrangements for the interior of the nose compartment with thousands little variations.

 Color pic of the real aircraft shows that the fuselage in front of the cockpit was of a different color, perhaps the original anti-glare green, with lot of fading.
 In the end, I used 3 kits to make this model, they are (were) made by Aurora, Combat Models and Guillows.
 I couldn't do without any of the 3, since one or two aren't enough to do a good job.
 Aurora provides general parts, Combat the tailplanes, Guillows' many vac parts all over the airframe.
 I also used Engine & Things' R-2600 resin engines.